18ezequiel/test-winclap/README.md

 Here, I'll walk you through the HTML configuration I implemented on the website to effectively extract data using Google Analytics 4.
 ![Captura desde 2023-08-27 00-54-40](https://github.com/18ezequiel/test-winclap/assets/107936664/15719b14-ee27-40ce-a43a-208c371caca1)

+# Demonstration of the Configured DAG in Airflow

+Below, you'll find a link to a video showcasing how the configured DAG works in Airflow: